Is a Last Will and Testament Necessary?May 13, 2017

 - KIDS — If you want to leave your estate to your kids to enjoy for their lifetime

-Having a properly funded trust — meaning your real and personal property, including your home and other property valued over $150,000 (as of date of death) will be protected from probate and thus your family may enjoy their inheritance immediately, rather than waiting for the long probate process, which ties up property for up to two years in court before your family can enjoy their inherited property.
+Having a properly funded trust — meaning your real and personal property, including your home and other property valued over $150,000 (as of date of death) will be protected from probate.
+Thus, your family may enjoy their inheritance immediately, rather than waiting for the long probate process, which ties up property for up to two years in court before your family can enjoy their inherited property.

 - LIFE ESTATE — If you want to create a life estate for your spouse or long-time partner

 Example.
-The deceased husband inherited the family home where he and his second wife (or long-time girlfriend) enjoyed living a nice lifestyle.
-He may provide that she can stay in the home until she remarries, moves to another location, or up until her death.
+The deceased husband inherited the family home where he and his second wife (or long-time girlfriend) enjoyed living.
+He may provide she stay in the home until she remarries, moves to another location, or up until her death.
 When she no longer lives in the home, it will revert back to his children or back to his family.

 - SPECIAL CIRCUMSTANCES — Needy parents, siblings or friends